 You can change the amount of each ingredient you use, depending on how exfoliating/moisturising/thick you want your scrub.
 I used; 3 heaped tsps of coffee, 3 tsps sugar, 2 tsps cinnamon and about 3 ‘glugs’ of olive oil and then realised this wasn’t enough when it came to applying, so make sure you don’t skimp if you want to keep the skin on your face !

 I was going to have a shower while this was on my face anyway and got a little carried away, applying it to my whole body.
-It felt a little strange at first but after getting used to the sensation it was a lovely experience, especially on the elbows and legs I found!
-I now get why this is good for blood circulation and reducing cellulite (along with healthy eating and exercise of course-maybe I should work on those first…) as the scrub feels quite spikey but nice and I couldn’t believe how soft my skin was- reaaally soft.
-I know some people use this on damaged hair so I may as well give this a try too at a later date!
+It felt a little strange at first but after getting used to the sensation it was a lovely experience, especially on the harder areas like elbws!
+I now get why this is good for blood circulation and reducing cellulite as the scrub feels quite spikey but nice and I couldn’t believe how soft my skin was afterwards.
+I know some people use this on damaged hair so I may as well give this a try too and let you know 🙂

 Overall, I would probably make this again if I was having a good pamper session, its quick, cheap and easy to make and the only con for me personally was all of the cleaning up afterwards (I got it up the walls and everything)!
 Thanks for reading-

 Hello!
-Thought I’d share this quick, easy and very affordable idea to jazz up your bedroom/living room (anywhere tbh), by adding some feather boas to a lamp or light shade you already own…best thing is- it’s reversible!
+Thought I’d share this quick, easy and very affordable idea to jazz up your bedroom/living room, by adding some feather boas to a lamp or light shade you already own.
+The method that I am going to show you is also reversible!
 I’ve done this several times now when my bedroom needed a little change-up and whenever I fancy changing it back, I have my lamp back to normal so it’s sort of like having two-in-one.